Remote Access — Deploy VulpineOS on a VPS

 /healthendpoint for monitoring - A

-./vulpineos --remote wss://your-vps:8443/ws --api-key YOUR_SECRET_KEYThe TUI behaves identically to local mode — all panels, keybinds, and agent management work the same way.
-The WebSocket transport seamlessly replaces the pipe transport.
+./vulpineos remote tui --url http://your-vps:8443 --api-key YOUR_SECRET_KEYThe TUI behaves identically to local mode — all panels, keybinds, and agent management work the same way.
+The WebSocket transport replaces the local pipe transport.

 Authentication